 Fig. 9.4 The F-matrices are the same even if one of the anyon charges is made up of a cluster of other anyons.
 In this particular picture, the cluster of two anyons on the very top (in red) has overall charge τ .
 If we replace this cluster of two anyons with just a single τ , this would be precisely the same transformation as in Eq.
 9.1.
-9.0.1 Pentagon It is possible to describe the same Hilbert space in many ways.
+9.0.2 Pentagon It is possible to describe the same Hilbert space in many ways.
 For example, with three anyons, as in Fig. 8.15, one can describe the state in terms of the fusion channel of the two anyons on the left, or in terms of the two on the right.
 I.e., we can describe $(a \times b) \times c$ or $a \times (b \times c)$, and as in Fig. 9.1, these two descriptions can be related via an F-matrix.
 When there are four anyons, there are still more options of how we group particles to describe the states of the Hilbert space, and these can also be related to each other via F matrices similarly, as shown in Fig. 9.4.
-The fact that we can should be able change the connectivity of these tree diagrams then allows one to make multiple changes in the trees as shown in Fig. 9.5 (the horizonetal step on the bottom is equilvalent to that shown in Fig. 9.4).
+The fact that we can change the connectivity of these tree diagrams then allows one to make multiple changes in the trees as shown in Fig. 9.5 (the horizontal step on the bottom is equivalent to that shown in Fig. 9.4).
 Indeed, in this figure one sees that one can go from the far left to the far right of the diagram via two completely different paths (the top and the bottom path) and the end result on the far right should be the same either way.
-This diagram, known as the pentagon diagram5, puts a very strong contraint on the F matrices, 5 An analogous relation holds for 6j symbols of angular momentum addition, known often as the Elliot-Biedenharn identity.
-90 Change of Basis and F-symbols1
+This diagram, known as the pentagon diagram6, puts a very strong contraint on the F matrices, which written 6 An analogous relation holds for 6j symbols of angular momentum addition, known often as the Elliot-Biedenharn identity.
+98 Change of Basis and F-symbols1

 Fig. 9.5 Pentagon Diagram.
-Each step in the diagram is a new description of the same basis of states via and F-matrix. which written out algebraically would be $$[F_e^{fcd}]{gl}[F_e^{abl}]{fk} = \sum_h [F_g^{abc}]{fh}[F_e^{ahd}]{gk}[F_k^{bcd}]{hl}$$ (9.3) where the left hand side represents the top route of the figure and the right hand side represents the bottom route.6
+Each step in the diagram is a new description of the same basis of states via and F-matrix. out algebraically would be $$[F_e^{fcd}]{gl}[F_e^{abl}]{fk} = \sum_h [F_g^{abc}]{fh}[F_e^{ahd}]{gk}[F_k^{bcd}]{hl}$$ (9.3) where the left hand side represents the top route of the figure and the right hand side represents the bottom route.7

 For very simple theories, such as the Fibonacci anyon theory, the fusion rules and the Pentagon diagram are sufficient to completely define the F-matrices (up to some gauge convention choices as in section 9.1.3).
 See exercise 9.1.
+Further, for any given set of fusion rules there are a finite set of possible solutions of the pentagon equation - a property that goes by the name "rigidity"Etingof et al. [2015].

 One might think that one could write down more complicated trees and more complicated paths through the trees and somehow derive additional constraints on the F-matrices.
 A theorem by MacLane [1971], known as the "coherence theorem", guarantees that no more complicated trees generate new identities beyond the pentagon diagram.

 9.1 Appendix: F-matrix Odds and Ends

 9.1.1 Unitarity of F

 The F-matrix relation we defined as

-The fact that F is unitary in its indices d and f means we can also 6It is very worth working through this to make sure you understand how this equation matches up with the figure! write
+The fact that F is unitary in its indices d and f means we can also 7It is very worth working through this to make sure you understand how this equation matches up with the figure! write